trustedanalytics/application-broker/README.md

 #commands above need to be executed just once
 ginkgo -r
 ```

-### Functional tests
-In functional_tests directory there is a bunch of bash scripts that help test Application Broker in broader context.
-Basically it needs regular CF environment to operate on.
-Application Broker itself is not pushed to the cloud but sampleApp is.
-Then, when testing provision, we request new instance creation in locally running broker but actual copy of sampleApp is done in the cloud.
-The same with bindings and deprovisioning.

- 1. To use environment of your choice execute`source envs` in two shells
-	 1. The one you run `gin` in.
-	 2. The one you execute functional tests in.
- 2. To push referenceApp automatically run `setCFandPushSampleApp.sh`
- 3. To test registering referenceApp in catalog run `registerSampleAppInCatalog.sh`
- 4. To test provisioning new service instance run `provision.sh`
- 5. To test bindingCreation of existing instance run `createBinding.sh`
- 6. To test deprovisioning of existing instance run `deprovision.sh`

-> Notice that scripts depend on each other.
-They shall be executed in order.

 ### IDE
 We recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/) as IDE with [golang plugin](https://github.com/go-lang-plugin-org/go-lang-idea-plugin).
 To apply formatting automatically on every save you may use go-fmt with [File Watcher plugin](http://www.idmworks.com/blog/entry/automatically-calling-go-fmt-from-intellij).